 I should also note to compile the lookup list was kind of complex, it was not a simple push const push const call decoder, we had to scan the disasm back from each decoder xref to find the pushs, as other instructions were interleaved and sometimes push reg.
 Otherwise I could have utilized iDbg so set eip various places step over grab eax etc anyway..in this case..

 so we inject the dll, then we look at the module list, find our new one, view names, goto our export, set origin there, set break on end, now we have a file output of hash/api start address map.

 now we need to takes those raw addresses and get the api name for them.
 We generate a binary file from the addresses, and now inject that into the target process as data using ApiLogger.
 Then we goto that alloc view as long address, and we can extract the api address to name map.
 Now we can recombin the data and make an ida enum of the values.
 Yes..its a royal pita, this scenario is much simpler but more manual steps, code worked first try.

 In hindsight, I could have simplified several steps and done a virtalalloc in the dll, and written the return results directly to memory, for then olly look/name extraction.
 Next time around.
 While the IPC approach was technically cool, this one is probably a good goto going forward.
 Unless you need to operate on arbitrary data then the IPC is required.
 Many ways to skin a cat.

-More discussion on decoders can be found here.
-I also have an article on reusing a malwares decoder by using an exe as a dll.
+More discussion on decoders can be found here or in my article on using an exe as a dll.